kennygrant/bestiary/strings.md

 > string:655.18 float:655.180000 cents:65517

-If you're parsing a float for a currency value, you should store it as an integer cents value, so consider converting the string to a value in cents first, as you will have work to do anyway to strip currency amounts and deal with missing cents.
+If parsing a float for a currency value, consider converting the string to a value in cents first, as you will have work to do anyway to strip currency amounts and deal with missing cents.
 You can then parse as an integer and avoid any problems with storing it as a float.

 ## Reading text files